learn-co-curriculum/dsc-sequence-model-use-cases/README.md

 ### Sequence-to-Sequence Models

 If you've ever used Google Translate before, then you've already interacted with a **_Sequence to Sequence Model_**.
 These models learn to map an input sequence to an output sequence, usually through an **_Encoder-Decoder_** architecture.
-You'll see more about encoder-decoder models in a future section--they're among the most useful types of RNNs currently in production.
+You'll see more about encoder-decoder models in a future section&mdash;they're among the most useful types of RNNs currently in production.
 Note that although going from a sequence of English words to the corresponding sequence of French words is probably the basic example of Sequence to Sequence models, there are many other kinds of problems that are Sequence to Sequence that aren't immediately obvious.
 For instance, check out this example of a neural network that completes drawings of a mosquito based on how you start drawing the bug!

 <img src='images/multi_sketch_mosquito.gif'>

 Here's another example from [pix2pix](https://phillipi.github.io/pix2pix/).
-Now, stop what you're doing, follow that link, and take a few minutes to play around with pix2pix--watching it generate photos from your own drawings is really cool!
+Now, stop what you're doing, follow that link, and take a few minutes to play around with pix2pix&mdash;watching it generate photos from your own drawings is really cool!

 <img src='images/pix2pix.gif'>

 ## Summary

-In this lesson, we learned about Sequence Models, and some of their more common use cases.
+In this lesson, you learned about Sequence Models, and some of their more common use cases.